caternuson/tk8x8/README.md

 # What's that big hex number on the bottom?
 The hex formatted number in the text edit at the bottom is a 64bit value representing the current bitmap, providing a compact storage scheme.
+It can be copy-pasted for use in another project.
 To set the 8x8 LED matrix based on a 64bit value simply loop and bit shift the value, setting individual LEDs per bit.
 The following code snippet illustrates this.